valenwave/Luminescence/Pages/AI/AI.md

 Keep apples away from other fruits and vegetables that emit ethylene gas, such as bananas or pears.
 Ethylene gas can accelerate ripening and softening of apples.
 Eat your apples within a reasonable timeframe.
 Apples don't last forever, and even under ideal storage conditions, they will eventually soften and spoil.
 By understanding the potential causes of soft spots and following proper storage practices, you can enjoy crisp and delicious apples for longer.

+## Is it common to get vertical blinds without the mount?

+No, it is not common to get vertical blinds without the mount, also known as the headrail or track.
+Vertical blinds are almost always sold as a complete unit, including the slats, headrail, and operating mechanisms (tilt wand, cord control).

+Here's why:

+Functionality: The headrail holds the slats in place and provides the mechanism for tilting them open and closed.
+Without the headrail, the blinds wouldn't function properly.
+Manufacturing: Vertical blinds are typically manufactured as a complete system, ensuring compatibility between components.
+Retail Practices: Most retailers that sell vertical blinds sell them pre-assembled with the headrail included.
+You might find replacement slats sold separately, but not the headrail itself.
+There might be some very rare situations where you could encounter blinds sold without the headrail, such as:

+Custom Blinds: If you were having vertical blinds custom-made, you might have the option to purchase the slats and headrail separately.
+However, this wouldn't be a common scenario.
+Salvaged Materials: If you were looking for used blinds or blinds from a salvage yard, you might find them without the headrail.
+But using salvaged blinds would come with challenges of finding compatible parts and ensuring functionality.
+Overall, it's safe to assume that vertical blinds will come with the headrail included when purchased new from reputable retailers.